basespace/type-unit/README.md

 ### Contributing

 * Contributions welcome.
 New features should be tested by adding unit tests file (`tests` folder).
-These tests can be run by running `mocha` from the root TypeUnit directory or via `npm run test`.
+Tests can be executed by running `mocha` from the root TypeUnit directory, or `npm run test`.